Prospective Graduate Students

 Notification of Applicants

-Applicants may receive communication from the Department or from the Graduate School indicating that parts of the application are missing.
-Because of staff limitations, it is ultimately you, the applicant, who is responsible for making sure that the university has received your complete application.
+Applicants may receive communication from the Department or from the Graduate School indicating that parts of the application are missing, but it is ultimately up the applicant to make sure that the university has received your complete application.
 This can be done online using the account that you will establish when you file your application.

 The Director of Graduate Admissions for the History Department begins reviewing each application as soon as it is complete.
 However, since all applications must be reviewed further by specialists on the faculty, and since additional time is required for the Dean of Graduate Admissions to consider and act upon the department's recommendations in each case, applicants should not expect to be notified of a decision immediately.
 Admitted applicants will typically be sent formal offers of admission from the Graduate School in early-to-mid February.
 Those not admitted will receive notification that their applications have been denied, or will be added to a waiting list.
 Applicants placed on the waiting list will be admitted on a rolling basis if and when spaces become available in the program.
 In some instances, such offers are made immediately prior to, and sometimes after, the April 15 acceptance deadline.